-Dispenser SQUARE DOWNPIPE COMPONENTS Standard profile measures: 80mm x 80mm Our Square copper downpipes are manufactured from 100% natural 0.6mm copper and are supplied in 2.4m lengths, making both transportation and installation uncomplicated.
+SQUARE DOWNPIPE COMPONENTS Standard profile measures: 80mm x 80mm

+Our Square Zinc downpipes are manufactured from 0.7mm Zinc and are supplied in 2.4m lengths, making both transportation and installation uncomplicated.
 Each length is swaged at one end so they push fit together, with additional connectors available so you can use up all your off cuts.
 All of our downpipe components are designed to be push fit and require no sealing.

-sealing. shed are designed to be pash he and require in

-Downpipe Bends Swan neck
+Downpipe Bends

-72° and 85° See website for offset distance 2no 72° Bends and 300mm of Downpipe
+72° and 85° See website for offset

+80mm

+Swan neck

+-80mm -

+$2~72^\circ$ Bends and 300mm of Downpipe

-Branch Connector Downpipe clip
+Downpipe clip

+Branch

+Connector

 Shoe Dispenser

-31100 Bisperiser

-ACCESSORIES Each of our hoppers has been hand crafted from the same quality 0.6mm copper as our guttering.
+ACCESSORIES Each of our hoppers has been hand crafted from the same quality 0.7mm Zinc as our guttering.
 Due to their complex shape most of our hoppers have soldered joints.
 All of our hopper styles are supplied with 80mm round outlets, which makes them compatible with any of our downpipes.
 Custom design enquiries are welcome.
-Copper rain chains and cups can be used to add a distinctive and interesting visual aspect to your guttering, creating interesting garden features when used in conjunction with planters, ponds, green houses, gazebos and water butts.
-Our copper rain cups are supplied in metre lengths and can be easily separated and joined together to create the required drop.
-Each of the chain designs are supplied in packs of metre lengths to create a 2.5m drop as several lengths of chain must be used per outlet to make them effective.
-We strongly recommend that they are only used as a decorative feature and not as the main form of gutter downpipe.
-Catherine Victoria Margaret
+Stainless steel rain chains and cups can be used to add a distinctive and interesting visual aspect to your guttering, creating interesting garden features when used in conjunction with planters, ponds, green houses, gazebos and water butts.